August 16, 2023

 The highest marginal tax rate of 40% is charged on any income above the standard rate band of 20%.
 Anyone paying tax at a marginal rate of 40% can claim tax relief at that rate, while others can claim tax relief at 20%.

-For example, if an employee contributes €120 to their AVC and pays tax at a marginal rate of 40%, they can claim a tax refund of €48.
+For example, if your employee contributes €120 to their AVC and pays tax at a marginal rate of 40%, they can claim a tax refund of €48.

-Moreover, Irish employees can only claim tax relief on AVCs at the source of income from which they made their pension contributions.
+Moreover, your employees can only claim tax relief on AVCs at the source of income from which they made their pension contributions.

 Tax relief on AVCs is subject to two limits:

-• Age-related Percentage Limit: This defines the maximum percentage of gross income you can claim tax relief on.
-For instance, if you’re over 60, you can claim tax relief up to 40% of your gross income.
+Age-related Percentage Limit: This defines the maximum percentage of gross income your employees can claim tax relief on.
+For instance, if your employee is over 60, they can claim tax relief up to 40% of their gross income.

-Read more about Tax Relief on Irish Pension Contributions.
+Read more about how your employees can get Tax Relief on their Irish Pension Contributions.

-Moreover, if the employee leaves the company, they can preserve their benefits or transfer them to the pension fund offered by their new employer.
+Moreover, if an employee leaves your company, they can preserve their benefits or transfer them to the pension fund offered by their new employer.

-Employees who make AVCs can have a large pension pot, allowing them to take early retirement — which usually means retiring before you’re 65 years old in Ireland.
+Employees who make AVCs can have a large pension pot, allowing them to retire early — which usually means retiring before they’re 65 in Ireland.

 How does it work?